daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ![](img/flex-grow-3.png)

 `flex-shrink` acts in the opposite direction.
-The element with the hights `flex-shrink` value will shrink at that much faster ratio when the space in the viewport is scarse.
+The element with the highest `flex-shrink` value will shrink at that much faster ratio when the space in the viewport is scarce.

 ## Flex basis